K1mc4n/identus-edge-agent-sdk-ts/README.md

 Identus is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
-Built on Cardano, as a distributed ledger, it offers core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
+Built on Cardano, as a distributed ledger, it offers core infrastructure for issuing DIDs (decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:
 * [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the Cloud Agent that provides self-sovereign identity services to build products and solutions.